Adam-Collier/portfolio-site/content/blog/2020-05-30/index.md

 import { Button } from "@wordpress/components"
 ```

-and then in our edit function we can add the below (I've added a load of comments which will hopefully help you understand exactly what is going on):
+and then in our function we can add the below (I've added a load of comments which will hopefully help you understand exactly what is going on):

 ```jsx
 edit: (props) => {